 Now, the focal point of the almost-empty town is Roy’s, a former diner and service station which has recently started selling gas again.
-The school, church, airport, and graveyard can still be explored by adventurous travelers who can handle the heavy heat of the Mojave Desert, a nearby volcanic crater adds to the atmosphere.
+The school, church, airport, and graveyard can still be explored by adventurous travelers who can handle the heavy heat of the Mojave Desert, and a nearby volcanic crater adds to the atmosphere.
 Come to town with your own water and a full tank of gas, in case Roy’s isn’t open.
-The only sound you might hear in a visit to this town is a train passing through.
+The only sound you might hear during a visit to this town is a train passing through.